Astro Boy (1980 TV series): Broadcast and release

 There are two different English-language dubs.
 The first was coordinated by Tezuka Productions and Nippon TV and dubbed in 1982, which aired in Australia from 1983 to 1998.
 It had a very limited release in the U.S., where broadcasts were limited to syndication in a few markets, such as the Philadelphia-Wilmington area where it aired at 10:30am weekdays in 1986 on what was then WTGI—channel 61.
 This is the version that was later released on DVD in both Australia and the United States.
 In the Philippines, the series was aired on RPN in the 1980s.

 The second English dub was heavily edited and redubbed in Canada in 1985, solely for broadcast there.
 In the Canadian version, most of the characters had different names from their American counterparts.
 Due to laws which required a specific amount of Canadian content, the Canadian version also featured a pre-title sequence which recapped Astro's origin, and an epilogue where Astro would give a brief report about each episode's adventure to a computer named Geronimo.
 Astro's report would always contain a minor error about the story, and a narrator would encourage the viewers to find Astro's mistake, and compare answers with their friends.
 In India, the Hindi-dubbed version of this show was broadcast on Pogo from 2008 to 2009.

 The aforementioned first dub of the 1980 series has since been released on DVD by Madman Entertainment and Manga Entertainment, although there are differences between the Madman and Manga Entertainment sets.
 Madman's set contains more deleted scenes, as well as the first two episodes, unedited (in Japanese with English subtitles).
 The Manga Entertainment set has a newly edited Japanese language track to go with the U.S. version of the first episode.
 As of March 2012, the Manga set is now out of print.
-In May 31, 2022, Discotek Media released the series on Blu-ray in North America.
+On May 31, 2022, Discotek Media released the series on Blu-ray in North America.

 The series premiered in Jamaica on CVM Television on March 16, 2017.

-In 2020, Astro Boy (1980 TV series) began streaming on RetroCrush.
+In 2020, the series became available for streaming on RetroCrush.

-In 2021, an Arabic dub of the anime began streaming on Shahid (streaming platform), it follows the Japanese version closely but uses the characters' English dub names.
+In 2021, an Arabic dub of the anime began streaming on Shahid, it follows the Japanese version closely but uses the characters' English dub names.